Strengthen the Heart, Lungs, & Immune System with this QiGong exercise!

 Hun Yuan Ling Tong!

 RJ Singer is a registered Acupuncturist, and Chinese Medicine Doctor with AHPRA and AACMA.
-His also a highly regarded QiGong Healer and Teacher, and Feng Shui Consultant at Alchemy Wellness Centre in Nashua, NSW near the village of Bangalow in the Byron Bay Hinterland.
+His also a highly regarded QiGong Healer and Teacher, and Feng Shui Consultant at Alchemy Wellness Centre in Byron Bay, NSW

 RJ’s area of special skill is in the successful treatment of stubborn and difficult chronic disease, and all types of painful conditions.